pl3onasm/CLRS/algorithms/greedy/coin-changing/README.md

 Implementing the greedy algorithm is straightforward.
 We just need to iterate through the coins in descending order, and for each coin determine if the remaining amount is divisible by the coin's value.
 If it is, we add the quotient to the total number of coins, and subtract the quotient times the coin's value from the remaining amount.
 If the remaining amount is not divisible by the coin's value, we simply move on to the next coin.
 The algorithm terminates when the remaining amount is 0.

-Time complexity: O(n), where n is the number of coins in the coin system.
+Time complexity: $O(n)$, where n is the number of coins in the coin system.

 Implementation: [CCP - Greedy](https://github.com/pl3onasm/AADS/blob/main/algorithms/greedy/coin-changing/ccp-1.c)